Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: Proposed Solution to (P2)

 \section{Proposed Solution to (P2)}

 In this section, we focus on solving the more challenging problem (P2) with joint optimization of IRS-user associations $\mv \Lambda$ and BS transmit powers $\mv P$.
 To avoid the early-termination issue of the AO as discussed in Section \ref{pf}, we first reformulate (P2) into an equivalent problem with only the IRS-user association variables in $\mv\Lambda$.
-Specifically, as the optimal value of (P2) with any given $\mv\Lambda$ is available in (\ref{comSINR}), (P2) is equivalent to
+Specifically, as the optimal value of (P2) with any given $\mv\Lambda$ is available in (\ref{comSINR}), (P2) is equivalent to maximizing (\ref{comSINR}) or minimizing the reciprocal of (\ref{comSINR}) by optimizing $\mv\Lambda$ only, i.e.,

 Compared to (P2), only $\mv\Lambda$ needs to be optimized in problem (\ref{op5}).
 Nonetheless, it is generally difficult to express its objective function in an analytical form of $\mv\Lambda$, thus making problem (\ref{op5}) intractable to solve.
+Besides, the proposed successive refinement algorithm in Algorithm 1 cannot be used to solve (\ref{op5}) either.
+This is because with BS power control, all users in $\cal K$ always achieve the same ASAINR, as given in (\ref{comSINR}).
+As a result, assigning one or more IRSs from one user to another user will affect all users' ASAINRs.
+This is fundamentally different from the case without BS power control, where only the two pertinent users' ASAINRs will be affected.